Fibonacci numbers with the use of state machines

 So these assignments are done in a more primitive way.

-Initially, a natural number counter has the value 0
+Initially, a natural number counter has the value 0, so

 Next, we start an unconditional while loop which consist of three parts.